-PLEASE NOTE: Beginning in 2018, the Museum plans to start construction on the building in Washington, DC to revitalize its infrastructure and restore building systems.
+PLEASE NOTE: The Museum has started construction on the building in Washington, DC, to revitalize its infrastructure and restore building systems.
 The work will affect every space, from the basement parking lot to the offices on the 3rd floor, including all 22 exhibition galleries.
 The building project is not scheduled to finish until 2025.
-No decision has yet been made where to relocate the curatorial and fellow’s offices but we will make every effort to keep the two groups close together or as close as possible.
-Library and archives collections will be moved as well.
-We ask for your patience and understanding as we work to maintain the National Air and Space Museum Fellowships Program in this time of transition.

 Daniel and Florence Guggenheim Fellowship (open to pre- and postdoctoral candidates)

 A. Verville Fellowship (open to mid-career scholars and non-academic candidates)

 Charles A. Lindbergh Chair in Aerospace History (open to senior scholars)